macloo/flask_project1/README.md

 `{"Title":"Harry Potter and the Goblet of Fire","Author":"J. K. Rowling","Year":2001},`

 The .csv file is not used by the app but is in the repo for ease of reading.

+After installing all dependencies, run the app by entering its folder and typing:

+`$ python winners.py`